St Albans and District Foodbank

 of the UK population live below the poverty line

-three day emergency food parcels given out in the last eight months
+three day emergency food parcels given out in the last three months

 Find out how to get help from our foodbank.